-Amaya, “Yes, and I think this one will get optioned for a film, it is a great vehicle for a new young star, like Natalie Portman in The Professional, or Moretz in Hit Girl.”
+Amaya, “Yes, and I think this one will get optioned for a film, it is a great vehicle for a new young star, like Natalie Portman in The Professional, or Moretz in Kick Ass.”

 “Great, we can watch it after dinner, it’s not bad, more like cartoon violence.”

-The evening plotted, it’s time get rotini bubbling.
-Chloe stir fries vegetables, careful to start with the firm ones, add the more delicate later so they don't get cooked to glop.
-There are green, yellow and red peppers, zucchini, mushrooms, snow peas, leek and garlic.
-Also tomatoes stuffed with Boscoli olive salad and Panko bread crumbs baking in the oven.
+The evening plotted, time get rotini bubbling.
+Chloe stir-fries vegetables, careful to start with the firm ones, add the more delicate later so they don't get cooked to glop.
+There are green, yellow and red peppers, zucchini, mushrooms, snow peas, leek, and garlic.
+Also, tomatoes stuffed with Boscoli olive salad and Panko bread crumbs baking in the oven.
 I have warm olive oil on the table, grated Parmesan and Romano, capers, anchovies, a crusty loaf of warm Ciabatta.

 I refill Chianti, seems most appropriate, they like Chianti, Zi and I share a glass.
-Chloe likes champagne, she has a half glass of wine, her first foray into the red.
+Chloe has had champagne, she has a half glass of wine, her first foray into the red.

 Chloe, “It's good, it tastes of tart fruit and wood.
 I like to let it sit on my tongue.”

 You never know.
-Most kids start with junk so sweet it would choke a hummingbird.
+Most kids start with junk so sweet it would gag a hummingbird.